chrisramiro/algorithmlexicon/README.md

 # word.py

   Contains the Word class, which represents a word in the HTE.
-Also contains the mechanism for scraping the HTE for information pertaining to a specific word.

 # sense.py